 The patchbox, the sideplate, the trigger guard, the buttstock shape, and the eagle medallion of this rifle are similar to the rifle by the same maker that is illustrated on page 141 of the 1991 book "Gunsmiths of Bedford, Somerset and Fulton Counties" that was written by Whisker & Whisker.
 The angular underside of the pan is also similar to the one in the book.

-The hammer, hammer screw, frizzen, and pan do not have the same brown patina as the rest of the ferrous parts, and the hammer has something of the appearance of a modern investment casting.
-I am certainly no expert on these old black powder rifles, but some or all of these four parts may be modern replacements.
-If so, they were replaced by someone knowledgeable enough to know that the angular pan shape and the general hammer shape would be appropriate to a D.B.
-Troutman rifle (judging from the page 141 photos in the Whisker book).
-It is not unusual for such an old rifle to need a bit of restoring for the sake of completeness.
+The cock, cock screw, frizzen, and pan do not have the same brown patina as the rest of the ferrous parts, and the cock is obviously a modern investment casting.
+I am certainly no expert on these old black powder rifles, but a expert with many decades of experience told me that the cock, frizzen, and pan are obviously modern replacements.
+The ill-fitting frizzen spring, which overhangs the wood of the stock, is obviously not original to the rifle.
+It isn't unusual for such an old rifle to have repairs, or to need new parts for the sake of completeness.

 The aforementioned book indicates that Daniel Benjamin Troutman:

 For what its worth, "The Genealogy of Michael Korns, Sr. of Somerset County Pennsylvania" indicates that Daniel Benjamin Troutman's father Ben was probably one of the twelve men who helped to resolve the estate of Michael Korn, Sr. by evaluating the Michael Korns, Sr. farm.